Back to California

 Who It Names or Affects

-• People who are homeless or at risk of becoming homeless.
+• People who are homeless or at risk of becoming homeless

-• Sponsors of housing projects that qualify for the DASH designation.
+• Sponsors of supportive housing projects

-• The Department of Housing and Community Development and the California Tax Credit Allocation Committee.
+• The Department of Housing and Community Development

 Terms To Know